singodiyashubham87/donate-chain/README.md

 - 🔗 **Blockchain-Based Donations**
   Donations are recorded immutably on the **Base** Layer 2 blockchain, ensuring transparency and security.

-- 🎖 **NFT Certificates for Donors**
-  Automatically mint NFT-based donor certificates on successful donations to gamify and recognize contributions.

 - 📊 **Real-Time Donation Feed with Fluvio**
   Every donation is streamed in real-time using **Fluvio**, enabling dynamic dashboards and instant visibility.